 If you just see the ‘Pending’ tag on the sent snaps or messages on someone’s name that could mean several things to happen.
 I have just listed below a few of these:

-The person is not a Friend on Snapchat
+1. The person is not a Friend on Snapchat:

 That is not an issue and if the person just adds you or accepts your request the message will be delivered to the person & if that happens within the next 30 days.

-You’re sending a large file in Slow Network
+2. You’re sending a large file in Slow Network:

 Now, this issue is not permanent, once the snap is successfully uploaded and sent to that person that ‘Pending’ tag will turn into delivered.

-If you are seeing the ‘Pending’ then that also because someone has blocked you on Snapchat and this is why all of your sent snaps are showing as ‘Pending’.
-Although, there are several ways to confirm that if someone has blocked your number by checking their username on Snapchat and if you could not find his profile that means the person blocked you.
+If you are seeing the ‘Pending’ then that is also because someone has blocked you on Snapchat and this is why all of your sent snaps are showing as ‘Pending’.
+Although, there are several ways to confirm that if someone has blocked your number by checking your username on Snapchat, and if you could not find his profile that means the person blocked you.

-However, if you could find the person but there is no snap score on his profile and you are seeing the option to ‘Add Friend’ then the person just removed you or unadded you but not blocked.
+However, if you could find the person but there is no snap score on his profile and you are seeing the option to ‘Add Friend’ then the person just removed you or unadded you but not blocked you.

 In short, when you are blocked by someone on Snapchat you are not able to send any text messages or snaps to your friend.
 And if you try to send your message it will show you a grey arrow as ‘Pending’.

-If a person removes his\her Snapchat account or deletes his account by own and you try to send them messages this will also show as ‘Pending’.
+If a person removes his\her Snapchat account or deletes his account on his own and you try to send them messages this will also show as ‘Pending’.
 Although, sometimes Snapchat itself can remove the account, and sending snaps to those profiles will be marked as ‘Pending’.

 If you’re looking for ways to identify whether the has received the snap or not then this means two things, either you’re blocked by the person or being removed.
 But, in case both are not, then the snaps will be delivered.
 Here are more details about these:

-If Messages are delivered icon will turn red arrow – Delivered
+1. If Messages are delivered icon will turn a red arrow – Delivered:

 The Bottom Lines:

-This article explains all meaning when you see the ‘Pending’ on the sent snaps on your Snapchat.
+This article explained all the meanings when you see the ‘Pending’ on the sent snaps on your Snapchat.
 If you just send a snap and if it’s showing pending that means the person has not accepted your request or unadded you on Snapchat.

-- [Working] – Remove Multiple Friends on Snapchat At Once
+- How To Remove People on Snapchat Fast at Once